-Stable catalyst design for the viable activation of methane to syngas, hydrogen, and chemicals
+Stable catalyst design for the activation of methane to syngas, hydrogen, and chemicals

 Problem Statement

-Methane and light alkanes are surplus species and by-products with relatively poor economic interest.
+Methane and light alkanes are species with relatively poor economic interest.
 Our goal is to activate C–H σ-bond to produce hydrogen, olefins, carbon monoxide, and carbon nanofibers, following different process strategies such as oxidative coupling (for olefins), CO2 dry reforming (for syngas), cracking or catalytic decomposition (for hydrogen-free of COx and sequestrated carbon nanotubes/nanofibers), cracking/co-cracking with CO or methanol.
-We work on developing, synthesizing, characterizing, and testing innovative catalysts with a twist of reaction engineering concepts, looking at multi-scale implications.
+We work on developing, synthesizing, characterizing, and testing innovative catalysts with a twist of reaction engineering concepts, with a focus on multi-scale implications.

-We delve into the mechanistic insights of a series of in-house synthesized metal-supported heterogeneous catalysts by combining them with dynamic reactors and ab initio calculations.
-We explore catalysts with promoted lifetime, activity, selectivity, and heat exchange.
+We delve into the mechanistic insights into a series of in-house-synthesized metal-supported heterogeneous catalysts by combining them with dynamic reactors and ab initio calculations.
+We explore catalysts with extended lifetimes, enhanced activity, selectivity, and heat transfer.
+These catalysts are based on alloys-intermetallics, high entropy alloys, exsolved perovskites, and SiC, among others.

-We investigate novel reactor designs grounded on forced dynamic (operando) fluidized-bed reactors at high pressures to amplify the kinetic information and hydrogen.
+We investigate novel reactor designs based on forced-dynamic, operando, and fluidized-bed reactors to amplify kinetic information and improve selectivity.

 CHA2023